The Chi Omega sorority house

 It is situated at 661 West Jefferson Street in Tallahassee, Florida.

-In 1978, it became the scene of a brutal crime after escaped serial killer Ted Bundy broke into the building and attacked four women.
+In 1978, it became the scene of a double murder after escaped serial killer Ted Bundy entered the building and attacked four women.

 College students Margaret Bowman and Lisa Levy died during the assault.
 The other two women, Karen Chandler and Kathy Kleiner, managed to survive.
 However, they were both left with serious injuries.